zane047/zane047.github.io/docs/06-PCB/PCB.md

 ## Overview

-This PCB is designed to support a value, PIC18(L)F4XK42 Microcontroller and a Temperature Sensor.
+This PCB is designed to support a value, PIC18(L)F4XK42 Microcontroller and the TMP1075DGK Temperature Sensor.

 ## PCB 3D-View